kriszyp/lmdb-js/README.md

 ## Upgrade Note

-LMDB 1.0 has upgraded their database format (incompatible with LMDB 0.9). lmdb-store 0.8.x uses this new database format and includes an automatic upgrade script that will upgrade an existing legacy database to the new format.
+LMDB 1.0RC (reported as 0.9.90) has upgraded their database format (incompatible with LMDB 0.9). lmdb-store 0.8.x uses this new database format and includes an automatic upgrade script that will upgrade an existing legacy database to the new format.

 ## Design